kcirne25/GoBike-Visualization-Project/README.md

 ## Exploratory Analysis

-Analyzing the dataset, it was possible to observe that 3 main features: Duration of a bike ride, Months were a bike was rented and type of user.
-It was also possible to visualyze that months could easilly be extracted and ''transfered'' to a new column and to turn the analysis more 'human friendly', a new Duration of Rides in Minutes column was created.
+Analyzing the dataset, it was possible to observe 3 main features: Duration of a bike ride, Months where a bike was rented and Type of user.
+It was also possible to visualyze that months could easilly be extracted and 'transfered' to a new column.
+To turn the analysis more 'user friendly', a new Duration of Rides in Minutes column was created.

  ### Summary Of Findings